Can I stop being someone’s guarantor?

 We appreciate that guarantor loans can last for up to 5 years (60 months) and half way through you might decide that you don’t want to be involved any more or perhaps you are no longer on good terms with the person you are guaranteeing.
 Nonetheless, once you are their guarantor, you cannot change this.

-The reason that you cannot be removed from the loan agreement is because the person who guarantees a loan plays a huge role in the application process.
+Sadly no. The reason that you cannot be removed from the loan agreement is because the person who guarantees a loan plays a huge role in the application process.
 The individual’s credit history, affordability, employment status, age and location all have an impact in whether the loan is approved, how much is borrowed and how long for – so removing that guarantor and bringing in a new one would put this all out of sink.
 If you were replaced with another person, they may not have the same credentials and this would change the risk for the lender.

 No, as mentioned above, whether the loan is accepted and the amount you can borrow is based on the guarantor’s background checks.
 So if you were to switch with someone, they might have a different employment status, credit history and affordability – so had they been their initial guarantor, they would likely have different loan terms or may be not have been funded to begin with.